Tips for Shopping at International Markets

 Getting Over Barriers to International Shopping

-If the thought of shopping at a market with unfamiliar foods feels overwhelming, consider it a chance to meet new people and try new things.
-For example, if you see an interesting item in the produce section, see if any other shoppers are also purchasing the item and ask them about it.
-It may feel uncomfortable at first, but many shoppers will be more than happy to tell you about their favorite ways to cook certain foods.
+If the thought of shopping at a market with different foods than you’re used to is overwhelming, think about it as a chance to meet new people and try new things.
+For example, if you find an interesting item in the produce section, see if any other shoppers are also purchasing the item and ask them about it.
+It may feel uncomfortable at first, but many shoppers will be happy to tell you how to cook foods if you don’t know how.

-If that puts you too far out of your comfort zone, you can always use your smart phone to look up items.
-Some translation apps use the camera on your phone to help you decipher signs and packaging labels so you can learn about the name and ingredients of pre-packaged foods.
+If asking others is out of your comfort zone, you can use your smart phone to look up items.
+You can also use translation apps if you come across things written in another language.
+Some of these apps use the camera on your phone to translate for you, so you can use them for packaging to learn the name and ingredients of in foods.
+Check the Nutrition Facts label to learn more about the food and how it can fit into your meal plan.

 Asian Markets

 Asian market produce departments are filled with treats like shishito peppers, daikon radishes, maitake mushrooms, and shiso leaves.
-Dried seaweed, also called nori, comes in sheets that make an excellent snack or salad topper when crumbled up.
+You can also get dried seaweed, also called nori, comes in sheets that you can eat as a snack or crumble it to use as a salad topper.

-If you are looking for ways to spice up some of your standard recipes, try looking for these condiments:
+If you are looking for ways to spice up some of your usual recipes, try looking for these when shopping:

-• Shichimi Togarashi, a seven-spice blend of red chili pepper, sancho pepper, sesame seeds, ginger, citrus peel, poppy seeds, and nori, can be sprinkled on chicken or fish.
+• Shichimi Togarashi, a Japanese seven-spice blend of red chili pepper, sancho pepper, sesame seeds, ginger, citrus peel, poppy seeds, and nori.
+It can be used the way you would use salt or pepper on vegetables, chicken, or fish.
+Since this is a mixture of spices, it will usually have very little carbs.

 • Sesame oil can be used like any other cooking oil and adds a nutty, earthy flavor to any dish.

-• Rice vinegar, a versatile vinegar used in many Asian recipes, can be used in sauces, dressing, and more.
+• Rice vinegar, used in many Asian recipes, can be used in sauces, dressing, and more.
+There are no carbs in rice vinegar.

-Depending on the market, you may find fresh ceviche (a Latin dish usually made from raw fish cured in citrus juice) of different types as well as fresh salsas.
-In the produce department, try the following items:
+At Latin/Hispanic markets, you may find fresh ceviche (a Latin dish usually made from fish or shrimp in citrus juice and seasonings) as well as fresh salsas.
+In the produce department, you can try the following:

-• A variety of fresh and dried peppers can be a healthy snack or a vegetable side to any dish.
+• A variety of fresh or dried peppers sold at these markets can be a healthy snack or a vegetable side to any dish.

-• Tomatillos, vegetables that look like green tomatoes, are perfect for making salsa verde.
+• Tomatillos, low-carb vegetables that look like green tomatoes, are perfect for making salsa verde or used in salads or soups.

 • Cinnamon